w3c/wai-audiences/_audiences/policy-makers.md

 This page provides a starting point for information that is particularly relevant to policy makers.

 **[Introduction to Web Accessibility]({{ "/fundamentals/accessibility-intro/" | relative_url }})**
-: Includes links to videos and to lots more information that you might want to read now or later.<br/>We encourage you to at least skim it even if you know a lot about accessibility.
+: Includes links to videos and to lots more information that you might want to read now or later.<br/>We encourage you to at least skim this page even if you know a lot about accessibility.

 **[Why Standards Harmonization is Essential to Web Accessibility]({{ "/standards-guidelines/harmonization/" | relative_url }})**
 : Explains the importance of using international standards (rather than creating different standards).